thumbert/duckdb_dart/README.md

 Because DuckDb also has a [WASM](https://duckdb.org/docs/api/wasm/overview) implementation, it should be possible to run/embed it into Flutter and on the Web.
 I have not explored that direction.

 ## Disclaimer
 As I am not an expert in databases, C, or even Dart, there should be significant room for improvement in the performance and ergonomics of this package.
 PR's are welcome.
 I *may* not be able to engage in the long term maintenance of this package, and it's very likely that I won't provide the level of support the community needs.
 If the development of this package is not happening fast enough for you, consider becoming a contributor so you can take this project further and faster.
-I created this package because DuckDb was worth exploring and there are not a lot of DB offerings for Dart on the backend.
+I created this package because DuckDB was worth exploring and there are not a lot of DB offerings for Dart on the backend.

 A huge thanks to the Dart FFI package designers.
 The FFI gen just works!
 It's amazing.